Constraining the nuclear symmetry energy with electric dipole polarizability and neutron skin characteristics in \texorpdfstring{$^{208}\mathrm{Pb}$}{208Pb} within antisymmetrized molecular dynamics: Acknowledgments

 \section{Acknowledgments}

+The authors thank valuable discussions with Professor L.W.Chen, Professor Y.F.
+Niu and Dr. Z.Z.
+Li.
 This work was supported by the National Natural Science Foundation of China under Grants No. 12275359, No. 12375129, No. 11875323 and No. 11961141003, by JSPS KAKENHI Grant No. JP21K03528, by the National Key R\&D Program of China under Grant No. 2023 YFA1606402, by the Continuous Basic Scientific Research Project, by funding of the China Institute of Atomic Energy under Grant No. YZ222407001301, No. YZ232604001601, No. YC010270525794 and No. PA010271225779, and by the Leading Innovation Project of the CNNC under Grants No. LC192209000701 and No. LC202309000201.
 We acknowledge support by the computing server SCATP in China Institute of Atomic Energy.